Department of Social Philosophy and Philosophical Anthropology

 While the philosophy of history was a thriving field in the 19th century, it has become increasingly insignificant in contemporary philosophy.
 Today both the postmodern and the analytic theories reject the idea of progress or meaning in history, which was central to traditional theories.
 Is it possible to do philosophy of history without these ideas?
 Is the philosophy of history still a viable field in philosophy today or should it be regarded as an antiquated paradigm?

-Study program: 2.1.2. systematic philosophy * Study form: full time * Faculty: Faculty of Arts, Comenius University in Bratislava
+Study program: 2.1.2. systematic philosophy * Study form: full-time/external * Faculty: Faculty of Arts, Comenius University in Bratislava

 Annotation:

-Study program: 2.1.2. systematic philosophy * Study form: full time * Faculty: Faculty of Arts, Comenius University in Bratislava
+Study program: 2.1.2. systematic philosophy * Study form: full-time/external * Faculty: Faculty of Arts, Comenius University in Bratislava

 Annotation: